 General and Administrative Expenses

 The full form of EBITDA is Earnings Before Interest, Tax, Depreciation, and Amortization.
-Just as we calculated the gross profit by deducting Cost of Goods Sold from Sales revenue, We calculate EBITDA by deducting Marketing Expenses and General and Administrative Expenses from Gross Profit.
+Just as we calculated the gross profit by deducting the Cost of Goods Sold from Sales revenue, We calculate EBITDA by deducting Marketing Expenses and General and Administrative Expenses from Gross Profit.

 Depreciation and Amortization Expenses